URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Experiments

-\paragraph{Metrics and Inference} We report the average objective value (Obj.), optimality gap (Gap), and total inference time (Time) for each method.
-The optimality gap quantifies the discrepancy between the solutions generated by the corresponding methods and the near-optimal solutions, which are obtained using classical solvers.
-For most NCO baseline methods, we execute the source code provided by the authors using default settings.
-We compare the performance of URS to the relevant baselines for each problem as well as its single-task version (i.e., URS-STL).
-For symmetric instances, we report the best result with $\times8$ instance augmentation, following \citet{kwon2020pomo}.
-For asymmetric instances, we report the best result with $\times128$ instance augmentation, following \citet{kwon2021matnet}.
+\paragraph{Metrics and Inference} We report the optimality gap (Gap) and total inference time (Time) for each method.
+The optimality gap quantifies the discrepancy between the corresponding solvers and oracle solvers.
+For neural solvers, we execute the source code provided by the authors using default settings.
+We compare the performance of URS with relevant baselines for each problem, as well as its single-task version (i.e., URS-STL).
+The URS-STL variant uses exactly the same architecture and hyperparameters (see Appendix \ref{append:URS_STL} for more details).
+For URS, we report the best result with $\times8$~\citep{kwon2020pomo} and $\times128$~\citep{kwon2021matnet} instance augmentation for symmetric and asymmetric instances, respectively.
+The mark ($-$) indicates that the method does not support the corresponding setting.